CyberWizards/Write-Ups/reverse engineering/Secret/writeup.md

 > You can read more about this [here](https://opensource.com/article/18/4/introduction-python-bytecode)

 So, we can *decompile* this file which is convert this file to a `.py` using a tool called **uncompyle6**.
-> YOu can get this tool from [Pypi: uncompyle6](https://pypi.org/project/uncompyle6/)
+> You can get this tool from [Pypi: uncompyle6](https://pypi.org/project/uncompyle6/)

 Ok, so let's get the `.py` file to take a look at the source code.